MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 **Note**
-**Understanding source code symbol requirements**
+**Understand source code symbol requirements**

 To perform source debugging, you must build a checked (debug) version of your binaries.
 The compiler will create symbol files (.pdb files).
 These symbol files will show the debugger how the binary instructions correspond to the source lines.
 The actual source files themselves must also be accessible to the debugger.

 The symbol files do not contain the text of the source code.
 For debugging, it is best if the linker does not optimize your code.
 Source debugging and access to local variables are more difficult, and sometimes nearly impossible, if the code has been optimized.
-If you are having problems viewing local variables or source lines, set the following build options:
+If you are having problems viewing local variables or source lines, set the following build options.

 ``` syntax
 set COMPILE_DEBUG=1